roracle/Unciv-C2C/README.md

-# Unciv-IV-mod
+# Unciv-IV-C2C
+Caveman to Cosmos
-A Civ IV mod for Unciv
+Mod for Unciv